seangpachareonsub/honne/README.md

 The second main component of the app is the message page which displays the current user's most recent matches as as well as their conversations with the most recent conversations at the top of the list.

-I've used the array sort method with my own comparison function inside the method itself to compare between message ids.
-The higher the id, therefore means the most recent the message.
+I've used the array `sort()` method with my own comparison function inside the method itself to compare between message ids.
+The higher the id, means the more recent the message.

 ``` js
 useEffect(() => {